salilab/imp/doc/manual/new_code.md

 - look for easy ways of splitting the functionality into pieces.
-It generally makes sense, for %example, to split selection of the particles from the action taken on them, either by accepting a IMP::kernel::Refiner, a IMP::kernel::SingletonContainer or just an arbitrary IMP::kernel::ParticleIndexes object.
+It generally makes sense, for %example, to split selection of the particles from the action taken on them, either by accepting a IMP::Refiner, a IMP::SingletonContainer or just an arbitrary IMP::ParticleIndexes object.

 You are encouraged to post to the
 [imp-dev list](http://integrativemodeling.org/contact.html) to find help answering these questions as it can be hard to grasp all the various pieces of functionality already in the repository.

-You may also want to read [the design example](\ref designexample) for some suggestions on how to go about implementing your functionality in %IMP.
+You may also want to read [the design example](\ref design_example) for some suggestions on how to go about implementing your functionality in %IMP.